twelvelabs-io/twelvelabs-python/README.md

 print(f"Title = {gist.title}\nTopics = {gist.topics}\nHashtags = {gist.hashtags}")
 ```

-See the [Titles, topics, or hashtags](https://docs.twelvelabs.io/v1.2/reference/generate-gist) page for more details.
+For a description of each field in the request and response, see the [Titles, topics, or hashtags](https://docs.twelvelabs.io/v1.2/reference/generate-gist) page.

 #### Summaries, chapters, and highlights